-Deliverable Relations with stakeholders Relations with stakeholders Work Programme objective for 2014 Part of stakeholders' involvement in the Agency is their input and replies to the Agency's public consultations.
+Deliverable Relations with stakeholders Work Programme objective for 2014 Part of stakeholders' involvement in the Agency is their input and replies to the Agency's public consultations.
 In addition, the Agency receives requests for information or is informed on specific issues, usually related to their market situation or even asking the Agency to act.
-As part of good administrative behaviour, the Agency aims to respond to these requests within 15 days.
+As part of good administrative behaviour Agency aims at responding to these requests within 15 days.
 Targets and deadlines (indicative) Requests from stakeholders.
-Ongoing Performance indicators Responses to stakeholders provided within 15 working days.
+On-going Performance indicators Responses to stakeholders provided within 15 working days.

 Risk assessment No appreciable risk.
 Achievement against the target In 2014 all requests for information or clarifications stemming from energy companies, other entities (e.g. law firms) or academics were answered within 15 days.
 Requests related to specific market issues in a Member State were also answered within 15 days.
-In one case the stakeholder received a holding reply, and the final reply was received with minimal delay thanks to internal coordination.
+In one case the stakeholder received a holding reply, and the reply was received with minimal delay due to internal coordination.
 Requests related to REMIT were dealt with by the IT helpdesk under the conditions specified by REMIT.
 Due to a large number of questions (135 received in the REMIT inbox and 189 to the established Central Service Desk in 2014) a regularly updated Q&A folder was published on the web site.
 Traffic light